-Mushrooms are available in different forms, like pills, powders, and liquids.
+Mushrooms are available in different forms, like pills, powders, liquids, and even gummies.
 To determine the correct dosage, it's best to follow the instructions on the product label.

 Verifying that the product you are purchasing meets quality and purity standards is also a critical step.
 The FDA does not regulate mushroom supplements.
 To ensure safety, it is recommended that you buy products directly from reputable companies rather than from third-party or foreign suppliers.